raspiblitz/raspiblitz-docs/docs/faq/faq.md

 gpg --verify [SIGNATURE-FILE] [IMAGE-FILE]
 ```

 As a result you should see a "good signature" message with a main fingerprint that is ending on `1C73 060C 7C17 6461`.
-You should also see the sub-key fingerprint ending on `AA9D D1B5 CC56 47DA`, that is used at the moment to sign the sd card image.
+You should also see the sub-key fingerprint ending on `AA9D D1B5 CC56 47DA`, that is used at the moment to sign the SD card image.
 If those fingerprints shown correctly, the SD card image you downloaded is an original RaspiBlitz release.

 _You can ignore any warning about the key being 'not a trusted signature' or untrusted .. as long you see "good signature" and the correct main & sub fingerprints the download is valid._